iza-institute-of-labor-economics/gettsim/docs/geps/gep-04.rst

  - Input data.
  - A set of functions representing the taxes and transfers system, which consist of the ones pre-implemented in GETTSIM and potentially user-written additional functions.

-   Parameters of the taxes and transfers system (see :ref:`gep-3` will already be partialled into these functions, so they can be ignored in the following).
+   Parameters of the taxes and transfers system can be ignored in the following (they amount to collections of constants; in practice they will already be partialled into these functions).
 These functions need to be written for scalars; they will be vectorised during the set up of the DAG.
  - A set of dictionaries specifying aggregation functions, calculating, for example, household-level averages.
  - The target columns of interest.